Gary Payton II: Raptors 905 (2021)

-First stint with the Golden State Warriors (2021–2022)
+Golden State Warriors (2021–2022)

 On April 8, 2021, Payton signed a 10-day contract with the Golden State Warriors.
 On April 19, he signed a second 10-day contract and on May 16, he was signed for the rest of the season and the next season.

 Payton was waived shortly before the start of the 2021–22 NBA season, but was re-signed by the Warriors on October 19 after he cleared waivers.
 Payton had a breakout season and started the first two games of the Western Conference semifinals against the Memphis Grizzlies.
 In Game 2, he fractured his left elbow when he went up for a fast-break layup but fell hard after the Grizzlies' Dillon Brooks chased him down and hit him in the head while he was in the air.

 In Game 5 of the Finals, Payton posted 15 points, five rebounds and three steals in a 104–94 win over the Boston Celtics.
 The Warriors went on to win Game 6, where Payton played a major defensive role, and Payton won his first NBA championship.
 He and his father became the fifth father-son duo to win an NBA title, with one of the other pairs including Payton's teammate Klay Thompson and his father, Mychal.